pingducky/payloads-P4wnP1-A.L.O.A/steal-windows-hash/README.md

 ```
 cd /usr/local/P4wnP1/helper & ./genimg -i -s 100  -o 100.bin -l disk
 ```
+it's better to run apache before the script is run.

 To more understand, I invite you to read the source code of the steal-windows-hash.py file.